Brilliant-Labs/aframe-boilerplate/README.md

 run the `now` command in the root folder of the project repository to host its contents!

 this readme file is in the root of the project repository :)

+## Alternative deployment strategies

+hosting the static files in this directory on any static server will also work, but be careful when choosing which files to upload

 ## License